dabloem/tangible-assessment/README.md

 Introduction
 -
 This assessment consists of **4** assignments.
-Each assignment focuses on different aspects of Java programming, aspects common in corporate environments.
+Each assignment focuses on different aspects of Java programming, aspects common in corporate environments, like testing, exception handling, etc...

 > Important: There is no wrong or right.
 Many different paths lead to success!

 Before you start
+- Install the [GitPod Extension](https://www.gitpod.io/docs/browser-extension/), if not already installed
--
+- Login to Github
 - [F1] is the most **important** key in the online IDE (VSCode)!
 - Set the timer before **each** assignment: [F1] > start timer
 - You may **install** additional VSCode extensions from the [marketplace](https://marketplace.visualstudio.com/vscode)
-- Take a 10 min break and coffee between the assignments ;-)
+- After each assignment, **commit!**, take a 10 min break and some coffee ;-)

 >Some useful hints
 >